lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

 Quick Start Guide
 ##################

 This section provides instructions on how to hook up your board.
-This beagle requires a 5V > 3A (15W) power supply to work properly via either USB Type-C power adapter or a barrel jack power adapter.
+This Beagle requires a 5V > 3A (15W) power supply to work properly via either USB Type-C power adapter or a barrel jack power adapter.

 Recommended adapters: